Horses evolved as free-range herd animals, eating at will, so can suffer ill-effects from being confined to a small space for long periods.

 While the adverse effects of straw bedding can be partially mitigated by good ventilation, the optimum of four complete air changes per hour can never be achieved in a conventional 12x12ft stable with an open half-door and a small window.

 It is not usually possible to objectively judge how “dusty” the air in a stable is, but this can be inferred from the type of bedding used.
 A persistent smell of ammonia from urine will suggest that ventilation is poor.

 Feeding haylage, or soaked hay, and using dust-free bedding will greatly improve air quality.
-Dust-extracted shavings or miscanthus, otherwise known as elephant grass, are good bedding options, although studies have shown chopped cardboard to be the best.
+Dust-extracted shavings or miscanthus, otherwise known as elephant grass, are good bedding options for horses, although studies have shown chopped cardboard to be the best.

 There are various ways to further improve the air your horse breathes: